macloo/python-adv-web-apps/docs/scraping2.rst

 * `mls_pages.py <https://github.com/macloo/python-adv-web-apps/blob/master/python_code_examples/scraping/mls_pages.py>`_ — This one uses the “Go to next page” link until there is no next page.
 * `mls_pages_v2 <https://github.com/macloo/python-adv-web-apps/blob/master/python_code_examples/scraping/mls_pages_v2.py>`_ — This one uses ``for i in range()``, for use if you know how many pages there are.

-Note that the two scripts do *the same thing* on one particular website, the `Players section <https://www.mlssoccer.com/players>`_ of the Major League Soccer site.
+Note that the two scripts do *the same thing* on one particular website, the Players section of the Major League Soccer site (the code of that website has changed, and these scripts no longer work).
 The difference is in the way each script gets the link *to the next page.*

 .. important:: Remember that every website is different, so probably no other website in the world has the same HTML as the MLS website.
 However, many websites use a similar set of links to pages.
+The MLS site does not have a single Players list anymore but instead provides player lists on each team roster page, such as this one: `Atlanta United <https://www.mlssoccer.com/clubs/atlanta-united/roster/>`_

 Harvesting multiple URLs from one page